TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 User code can raise built-in exceptions.
-This can be used to test an exception handler or to report an error condition "just like" the situation in which the interpreter raises the same exception; but beware that there is nothing to prevent user code from raising an inappropriate error.
+This can be used to test an exception handler or to report an error condition "just like" the situation in which the interpreter raises the same exception; but beware that there is nothing to prevent user code kutoka raising an inappropriate error.

 The built-in exception classes can be subclassed to define new exceptions;
-programmers are encouraged to derive new exceptions from the :exc:`Exception` class or one of its subclasses, and not from :exc:`BaseException`.
+programmers are encouraged to derive new exceptions kutoka the :exc:`Exception` kundi or one of its subclasses, and not kutoka :exc:`BaseException`.
 More information on defining exceptions is available in the Python Tutorial under :ref:`tut-userexceptions`.